BlackWolfsDen/Eluna-Grumboz-HyperDynamic-PanDimensional-Quantum-Teleporter/README.md

 no more script core edditing to add new menus and/or locations with gps's.

-just add a new menu, or add custom location data to an exsisting Menu in the table and go !!
+just add a new menu, or custom location data to an exsisting Menu in the DB and go !!

 Menus and location entries can also be parsed for expansions now !!!